Easy Steps To Display Disk Space on AlmaLinux 8/9

 Steps To Display Disk Space on AlmaLinux

-To complete this guide, you must log in to your server as a root or non-root user with sudo privileges.
+To Check disk space Linux, you must log in to your server as a root or non-root user with sudo privileges.
 You can visit these Initials Guides on AlmaLinux:

 Initial Server Setup with AlmaLinux 9